erc-dharma/tfc-khmer-epigraphy/README.md

 # The repository tfc-khmer-epigraphy
 This repository assembles data produced by the project Corpus des inscriptions khmères (before and during the DHARMA project).

+## Please be careful a new release of the Epidoc Scheam has been done in October, if you are using a local version for the validation process, use the new one updated at `https://github.com/erc-dharma/project-documentation/blob/master/schema/tei-epidoc-schema9.1.rng`

 ## Basic GIT guidance

 See <https://training.github.com/kit/downloads/fr/github-git-cheat-sheet.pdf>